jimlinntu/bingo_simulator/README.md

 * At the end of the game, the host will draw numbers `i` from `[0, n)` without replacement.
 And each time an `i` is drawn, people with `i` on his/her board can cross it out number.
 * The game will end when at least one person's board connect.
-* We want to know **how many iterations will the host needs to draw the number in average**.
+* We want to know **how many iterations will the host needs to draw the number in average to end this game**.
 And **how many boards will connect** when the game ends.

 ## Simulation Result